Partners to Promote

 Partners to Promote Safety, Permanency and Well-Being for Families Affected by Substance Use

-Partners to Promote (P2P) aims to improve the safety, permanency, well-being and functioning of families expecting a baby or parenting children 0-18 years who have been placed, or are at-risk of being placed, outside the home due to parental substance use.
+Partners to Promote (P2P) aims to improve the safety, permanency, well-being and functioning of families expecting a baby or parenting children 0 to 18 years who have been placed, or are at risk of being placed, outside the home due to parental substance use.
 Additionally, this project is intended to improve engagement and addiction treatment outcomes for parents, expectant parents, and caregivers.

 - Implement a Wraparound intervention to improve engagement in multigenerational services tailored to meet each family’s specific needs through comprehensive family-centered assessment and intense care coordinator.
 We plan to recruit 80 families into the Wraparound intervention through three access points: Dartmouth-Hitchcock providers, the New Hampshire child welfare district office in the region, and Family Courts serving Sullivan and Lower Grafton Counties.